olinox14/altcha-demo/readme.md

-# Model: Symfony+Nuxt+Caddy
+# Altcha Demo

-A minimal implementation of [Altcha](https://altcha.org/) in a Symfony 7 / ApiPlatform 3 + Nuxt.js 3 environment
+## Overview

+This project is a reference implementation of **ALTCHA** (a privacy-focused PoW anti-spam solution) using a modern decoupled stack.

+- **Backend:** Symfony 7 & API Platform 3, featuring custom State Providers and Processors to generate and verify challenges via the `altcha-org/altcha` PHP library.
+- **Frontend:** Nuxt 3 (Vue.js) showcasing a client-side integration of the `<altcha-widget>` with reactive state handling.
+- **Infrastructure:** Fully dockerized environment with Caddy as a reverse proxy for seamless local development.

 ## Install